 An audit report is a written opinion of an auditor regarding an entity's financial statements.
 The report is written in a standard format, as mandated by generally accepted auditing standards (GAAS).
-GAAS requires or allows certain variations in the report, depending upon the circumstances of the audit work that the auditor engaged in.
+GAAS requires or allows certain variations in the report, depending upon the circumstances of the audit work in which the auditor engages.
 The following report variations may be used:

 - A clean opinion, if the financial statements are a fair representation of an entity's financial position.